This post was sponsored by Harvest Snaps. Thank you for supporting the partnerships that allow Brewing Happiness to grow and exist. xoxo.

 Slice your carrots in half, lay them on a baking tray and drizzle with olive oil, cinnamon, smoked paprika, chili powder and salt.
 Bake for 20 minutes.

 Heat a pan over medium-low heat.
-Add sesame seeds and toast for 5ish minutes, or until nice and golden brown.
+Add sesame seeds and pepitas and toast for 5ish minutes, or until nice and golden brown.
 Toss often.

 Add your dip to a bowl and top with sesame seeds and pepitas.